Toyohara01/JavaCalculator/README.md

 Basic command line calculator

-This is a fun project I am working on to get a better understanding of Java and the usage of github
+This is a fun project I am working on to get a better understanding of Java and the usage of github.

-This project is going to be run on a Rasberry Pi 3
+This project is going to be run on an Ubuntu OS.